opnfv/ipv6/docs/reldoc/index.rst

 ****************************************************************

-If you intend to set up a service VM as an IPv6 vRouter in an environment of OpenStack and Open Daylight L2-only of OPNFV Brahmaputra Release, please **NOTE** that:
+If you intend to set up a service VM as an IPv6 vRouter in an environment of OpenStack and Open Daylight L2-only of OPNFV Colorado Release, please **NOTE** that:

 * The hostnames, IP addresses, and username are for exemplary purpose in instructions.
   Please change as needed to fit your environment.